sofiewallin/cv-admin/README.md

 The entry point for webpack and the bundle is in `src/index.ts`.
 It renders the application and imports style.

+#### HTML-file

+In `src/index.html` the base structure of the application is set.
+The application is then rendered in the element `#app-root`.

 #### TypeScript

 Configurations for TypeScript are made in `tsconfig.json`.
 The TypeScript-application exists in `src/ts/`.
 The structure of the TypeScript code is:
-- The application entry point is `App.ts`, which authenticated the user and renders either a login view or a home view.
+- The application entry point is `App.ts`, which authenticates the user and renders either a login view or a home view.
 - `Auth.ts` handles logging in to and logging out from the API.
 - In `views/` there are two views that add modules from `views/modules/`.
 - The modules uses models in `models/` to consume the API, the api url is set in `App.ts`.